 The reality is that you are likely delivering at a hospital if you’re asking this question.

-Making sure I have enough room to maneuver if something goes wrong.
-I will clear out a room if I feel like it’s unsafe.
+Making sure I have enough room to maneuver if something goes wrong — like the baby’s heart rate dropping.
+I will clear out a delivery unit if I feel like it’s unsafe.
 That’s my job.

 Also, as a side note — always ask your nurse if you could take her picture or video her.
 Never video procedures without their permission.